What kind of students attend DePaul?

 Are you a school for autism?

-DePaul is for children with dyslexia.
+DePaul is designed for students with dyslexia.
 While our program sometimes benefits children with other learning differences, this is a multisensory environment with lots of variety, brilliant visuals, different textures, and dynamic sounds.
-Everything is targeted to address the neurological needs of students with dyslexia, so suitability for non-dyslexic students must be determined on a case-by-case basis.
+Everything is targeted to address the neurological wiring of dyslexia, so suitability for non-dyslexic students must be determined on a case-by-case basis.

 does your school day begin and end?